steemit/steem/doc/devs/api-notes.md

 String API identifiers
 ----------------------

-Client code that references API's by their numeric identifiers have to coordinated with server-side configuration.
+Client code that references APIs by their numeric identifiers have to coordinated with server-side configuration.
 This is inconvenient, so the API server supports identifying the API by name as well, like this:

     curl --data '{"jsonrpc": "2.0", "params": ["hello_api_api", "get_message", []], "id":1, "method":"call"}' http://127.0.0.1:8090/rpc

-It is considered best practice for API clients to use this syntax to reference API's by their string identifiers.
-The reason is that the client becomes robust against server-side configuration changes which result in renumbering of API's.
+It is considered best practice for API clients to use this syntax to reference APIs by their string identifiers.
+The reason is that the client becomes robust against server-side configuration changes which result in renumbering of APIs.

 API access control methods
 --------------------------